henley-regatta/adventofcode2021/README.md

   pattern in there.
 Mark today down as Frustrating, because it seemed like there was a _lot_ of interpretation of unstated requirements required to get there.
 Or I'm thick.
 One or the other.
+  * `python/day21part1.py` - Oh god this was too easy, part 2 is going to be a nightmare....
+  OK so I got some of my modular arithmetic wrong, I didn't read the full question before coding, and I wouldn't stand by the code quality.
+But it works fairly well and gives the right answer.
+Job Done.

 ## NodeJS / JavaScript
   * `node/day1part2.js` - Look, this is a straightforward non-idiomatic translation.